expo/expo/docs/README.md

 from this directory.
 So for example, `DEFAULT_VERSION=v7.0.0 make watch` will preview docs for sdk 7.
 The site is viewable at `localhost:8000`.

-If you just run `make watch`, it will start the previewing unversioned docs, which is what you want in development.
+If you run `make watch`, it will start the previewing unversioned docs, which is what you want in development.

 If your machine does not have Docker or GCloud, do the following: